kentselwyn/Image-Captioning/README.md

 | `--tts_path` | the directory path to the tts output |
 | `--output_path` | the directory path to the .txt caption |
 | `--exp_checkpoint` | the file path to the pre-trained weights |
+### Google-Colab
+Clone and move the codes and checkpoint into a google drive folder Create some folder for :
+Images
+Text-to-speech output (optional)
+Text output (optional)

+Refer to main.ipynb for an example

 ## Qualitative Examples